Welcome to the Official Web Site of Bihar

 Jami Masjid, Hajipur

-Hajipur is situated at a distance of about 11 miles North of Patna, the capital of Bihar, on the eastern bank of the river Gandak.
+Hajipur is situated at a distance of about 11 miles north of Patna, the capital of Bihar, on the eastern bank of the river Gandak.
 The town is known by the name of Hajipur as it was founded by a King of Bengal named Haji Ilyas Shah who ruled between 1345 to 1358 A.D.
 Inside the fort built by this king in Hajipur there is a mosque called Jami Masjid, a plain building measuring 84.5 ft. long and 33.5 ft. broad.
 The mosque is crowned by three domes, the central one being larger than the others.
-An inscription over its stone gateway records its erection in the year 1587 A.D. during the reign of the Mughal Emperor, Akbar by Makhsus Shah who according to the Akbarnamah was the brother of Said Khan, the governor of Bihar Sharif.
+An inscription over its stone gateway records its erection in the year 1587 A.D. during the reign of the Mughal Emperor Akbar by Makhsus Shah who, according to the Akbarnamah, was the brother of Said Khan, the governor of Bihar Sharif.
 The Jami Masjid of Hajipur is one of the most remarkable monuments belonging to the Mughal period.

 Chirand, Saran

-Chirand is situated 10 Km. south-east of Chapra, the district headquarters of the Saran district and same distance south off the Sonepur-Chapra road.
-The village with an extensive mound is situated on the northern bank of the Ganga, and the confluence of the Ganga, and the Ghagra is just some distance away in the west near Revalganj.
-The Ganga also meet the Sone few kelometer away from the site.
-2½ Km. north of the site there is a dried up bed, possibly, a loop of the Gandaki, So, four rivers converge on or near the site.
+Chirand is situated 10 km south-east of Chapra, the district headquarters of Saran district, and the same distance south off the Sonepur–Chapra road.
+The village with an extensive mound is situated on the northern bank of the Ganga, and the confluence of the Ganga and the Ghagra is just some distance away in the west near Revelganj.
+The Ganga also meets the Sone a few kilometres away from the site.
+2½ km north of the site there is a dried-up bed, possibly a loop of the Gandaki.
+So, four rivers converge on or near the site.
 This must have provided it a very fertile soil for the development of pre-historic and historical cultures.
 It is very likely that in ancient times the confluence was actually at Chirand.
-Carlyle in 1879-80 says that it was situated just at the junction of an old river channel (old bed of the Ghogra river) with the Ganges.
-The mound has been being cut by the Ganga since long, but the face of the mound overlooking the river shows jutting bricks of ancient times and potsherds.
-There is a mosque on the top of the mound, which was erected by Sultan Abul Muzaffar Hussain Shah of Bengal in A.D.
-1503.
-The mosque contains remains of Hindu pilasters, and show parts of an earlier Hindu temple and its materials were used in the construction of the mosque.
-Chirand has given a continuous cultural sequence beginning from the Neolithic to the Pala period.
-The discovery of the Neolithic culture in 1970 in the Ganga valley was very significant as till then no Neolithic strata was exposed in course of archaeological excavations in northern India.

 Kandaha Sun Temple, Saharsa